mar-naseer/mar-naseer/README.md

 Open-source contributions in Python & Data Science projects.

-Has a good interest in learning OOPS Concepts and AWS Cloud.
+Has a good interest in learning OOPS Concepts and AWS Cloud Computing.

 **🔹 Let’s Connect**